Car Accident Attorneys serving all of Sonoma County

 Motorcycles also have special rules that don’t apply to passenger vehicles.
 California is the only state in which lane splitting (riding on the line between lanes) is legal for motorcyclists.
 Motorcyclists and their passengers must also wear helmets at all times.
 If you’re in an accident involving a motorcycle, you need an attorney who specializes in local motorcycle laws for your best chance of receiving compensation for injuries.
 Otherwise, you could risk a jury siding with the other driver.

 Whether the other driver was texting, intoxicated, or just not paying attention, Li & Lozada Law Group, LLP, has the capabilities to prove negligence.
 It only takes one second of inattention to cause a devastating car accident.
 As drivers, we each have the responsibility to navigate the roads safely.
 If someone’s mistake causes your life-changing accident, call us at (707) 321-5287.
-Request your free consultation today with respected Santa Rosa personal injury attorneys at Li & Lozada Law Group, LLP.
+Request your free consultation today with respected Santa Rosa car accident Lawyers at Li & Lozada Law Group, LLP.